cloudmesh-community/fa18-523-84/paper/sensors.md

 16 x 2 LCD Screen
 -----------------

 The 16x2 LCD screen can be used as a display for the Raspberry Pi.
-To set up the LCD screen connect the wires as shown in +@fig:relay_setup.
+To set up the LCD screen connect the wires as shown in +@fig:LCD_setup.
 You will also need two potentiometers in order to adjust the contrast and the brightness.

 ![LCD Setup](images/lcd_setup.png){#fig:lcd_setup}